EECE3093C/team-project-golden-girls/README.md

 We will be making a sports betting application. **There will be dark mode**.
 Maybe this whole thing will be dark mode!

-OBSCENE adjective: (of the portrayal or description of sexual matters) offensive or disgusting by accepted standards of morality and decency)

 Our platform is obscenely helpful.

 ## Vision